kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 1. Node A is re-inserted into the cached sorted list.
 Since it is still feasible, it can host additional pods.
+2. `RunPreScorePlugins` is called for all plugins against the current pod to populate `CycleState` with the state required by `Score`.
-2. `Score` is called for each scoring plugin against node A using the current `CycleState`.
-The resulting score accurately reflects pod N's placement.
+3. `Score` is called for each scoring plugin against node A. The resulting score accurately reflects pod N's placement.
-3. `NormalizeScore` is called for each plugin over all nodes in the cached list (the re-inserted node A plus the remaining nodes).
+4. `NormalizeScore` is called for each plugin over all nodes in the cached list (the re-inserted node A plus the remaining nodes).
-4. The cached list is re-sorted by aggregate normalized score.
+5. The cached list is re-sorted by aggregate normalized score.
-5. The top-ranked node is popped and returned as the hint for the current pod.
+6. The top-ranked node is popped and returned as the hint for the current pod.

 This is correct under the assumption that scoring is node-local: placing pod N on node A does not affect the scores of other nodes.
 This holds for all signable pods.
 Group-aware scoring plugins